bruvellu/blaster/README.md

 # BLASTing batch script

-This script takes a series of candidate genes, BLAST them against a local database (eg, transcriptome from an organism) to extract relevant sequences, BLAST these sequences against the reciprocal database from candidate genes (eg, human protein), retrieve and print the results for analysis.
+This script takes a series of candidate genes, BLAST them against a local database (eg, transcriptome from an organism) to extract related loci, BLAST these sequences against the reciprocal database from candidate genes (eg, human protein), retrieve and print the results for analysis.

 ## Installation